 With 70 percent of its’ property owned by the state and federal government and open to the public, Crawford County is a hunter’s dream.
 Various types of terrain yield trophy sized bucks, snowshoe hares, squirrels, turkey, grouse, woodcock and waterfowl.

 There is an abundance of upland forest types including Oak, Aspen, Maple and Jack Pine.
 There are many swamps in the area which contain Cedar browse for deer.
 The county is nearly 70% owned by the federal or state entities and thus there is a great deal of ground open to the public.
-Rifle, archery, and muzzleloading seasons are held.
-Youth hunts and antlerless deer permits are also available.
+Rifle, archery, muzzleloading, and youth hunts seasons are popular.
+Antlerless deer permits are available.

 Many bear are taken in the area each year.
 For those who are interested in hunting the animals, it is advisable to check local sport shops to obtain information on where to go.

-Bird hunters will find Ruffed Grouse (Partridge) plentiful.
-They are often found in Aspen stands and along swamp edges.
+Bird hunters will find Ruffed Grouse (Partridge) in Aspen stands and along swamp edges.
 Woodcock are also available in many areas.